Please read this risk Warning carefully before using the Website operated by MINEXIA Limited.

 9) FSCS (Financial Services Compensation Scheme)

-PLEASE NOTE THAT INVESTMENTS MADE USING THE NR PRIVATE MARKET PLATFORM ARE NOT PROTECTED BY THE FSCS.
+PLEASE NOTE THAT INVESTMENTS INTRODUCED TO YOU VIA THE NR PRIVATE MARKET PLATFORM ARE NOT PROTECTED BY THE FSCS.

 The FSCS is a non-profit-making independent body, created under the Financial Services and Markets Act 2000 (FSMA).
 The FSCS’s mission is to provide a trusted compensation service for customers, which raises public confidence in the financial services industry.